 Estate Tax Exemption

-Estates worth less than $11.7 million are not liable for federal estate tax.
+For the year 2023, estates worth less than $12.92 million are not liable for federal estate tax.

 A number of states impose estate taxes, often called "inheritance taxes," on estates that are not large enough to owe federal estate taxes.
 Like federal estate taxes, property left to a surviving spouse or to a tax-exempt charity may be exempt from state estate taxes.